lebrice/torch_jax_interop/README.md

 # Torch <-> Jax Interop Utilities

+Hey you!
+Yes, you!

+- Do you use PyTorch, and would you like to start using Jax by progressively incorporating it into your codebase?
+- Would you like to avoid the pain of rewriting a model from an existing PyTorch codebase in Jax (and vice-versa)?
+- Do you like PyTorch frameworks like [PyTorch-Lightning](https://lightning.ai/docs/pytorch/stable/), and would you like to keep using them with Jax?

+**Well do I have some good news for you!**
+You can have it all: Sweet, sweet jit-ed functions and automatic differentiation from Jax, as well as mature, widely-used frameworks from the PyTorch software ecosystem.

+## Package Description

-Simple utility functions to simplify interoperability between jax and torch
+This package contains a few utility functions to simplify interoperability between jax and torch: `torch_to_jax`, `jax_to_torch`, `WrappedJaxFunction`, `torch_module_to_jax`.

-See also: https://github.com/subho406/pytorch2jax which is very similar.
-We actually use some of their code to convert nn.Modules to a jax function, although we don't currently have any real tests for this feature at the moment.

 This repository contains utilities for converting PyTorch Tensors to JAX arrays and vice versa.
 This conversion happens thanks the `dlpack` format, which is a common format for exchanging tensors between different deep learning frameworks.
-Crucially, this format allows for zero-copy tensor sharing between PyTorch and JAX.
+Crucially, this format allows for zero-copy \* tensor sharing between PyTorch and JAX.

+See also: https://github.com/subho406/pytorch2jax, which is very similar.
+The way we convert `torch.nn.Module`s to `jax.custom_vjp` is actually based on their implementation, with some additions (support for jitting, along with more flexible input/output signatures).

+> \* Note: For some torch tensors with specific memory layouts, for example channels-first image tensors, Jax will refuse to read the array from the dlpack, so we flatten and unflatten the data when converting, which might involve a copy.This is displayed as a warning at the moment on the command-line.

 ## Installation
 ```bash